Kangta

 An Chil-hyun (born October 10, 1979), known professionally as Kangta, is a South Korean singer, composer, songwriter, record producer, actor and radio personality.
-Known for his worked as a member of boy band H.O.T.
-He currently an executive of his long-time agency SM Entertainment since 2005, the chief producer of Smashhit from SM's label Kreation Music Rights since 2023 and the general producer of SM's music label SMArt since 2025.
+Known for his work as a member of boy band H.O.T., he is currently an executive at his longtime agency SM Entertainment since 2005.
+He is also the chief producer of Smashhit from SM's label Kreation Music Rights since 2023 and the general producer of SM's music label SMArt since 2025.

 Career

 1996–2001: H.O.T.

-Kangta was discovered at Lotte World, a theme park, when he was only 13 years old.
+Kangta was discovered at Lotte World, a theme park, when he was 13 years old.
 He made his debut on-screen appearance as a backup dancer together with future bandmate Moon Hee-joon for labelmate singer Yoo Young-jin.
 Kangta eventually decided to become a singer with Moon and three others, Jang Woo-hyuk, Tony An, and Lee Jae-won to form H.O.T. in 1996.

-The group disbanded in 2001, after the group contract expired as the members decided not to renew it.
+The group disbanded in 2001 when the group's contract expired and the members decided not to renew it.

-2001–2002: Solo debut, 'Polaris' and 'Pine Tree'
+2001–2002: Solo debut, Polaris and Pine Tree

-Kangta released his first studio album "Polaris" on August 16, 2001, and began his solo career with the title track "Polaris".
+Kangta released his first studio album Polaris on August 16, 2001, and began his solo career with the title track "Polaris".
 On this album, he wrote, composed and arranged seven songs and produced the album.
 Even at the beginning of the recession in the music market, it sold 300,000 copies within a week of its release, ranking first in record sales, and was a great success with sales close to 500,000 copies.
 In December of the same year, SM Entertainment's singers began to enter China in earnest, starting with performances in Beijing and Shanghai, China.

-From March 4 to October 20, 2002, he was the main DJ of "Kangta's Declaration of Freedom" at KBS 2FM, and from October 21 to April 20, 2003, he was a double DJ with Shin Hye-sung.
-Later in March, the heroine Seong-so (played by Lim Eun-kyung) was cast as the beloved singer Ga Jun-oh in Jang Sun-woo's film "The Second Coming of a Match Girl" and made a cameo appearance.
+From March 4 to October 20, 2002, he was the main DJ of Kangta's Declaration of Freedom at KBS 2FM, and from October 21 to April 20, 2003, he was a double DJ with Shin Hye-sung.
+Later in March, the heroine Seong-so (played by Lim Eun-kyung) was cast as the beloved singer Ga Jun-oh in Jang Sun-woo's film The Second Coming of a Match Girl and made a cameo appearance.

-On August 1 of the same year, he released his second studio album "Pine Tree" for the first time in more than a year, and as with his first album, he recorded more than 70% of his own songs.
-Prior to his broadcast activities after the album's release, his first solo concert KANGTA 1ST CONCERT "Pine Tree" was held three times on Aug.
+On August 1 of the same year, he released his second studio album Pine Tree for the first time in more than a year, and as with his first album, he recorded more than 70% of his own songs.
+Prior to his broadcast activities after the album's release, his first solo concert Kangta 1st Concert 'Pine Tree' was held three times on Aug.
 24 and 25 at Jamsil Indoor Gymnasium.